 What should I do if I experience a loss to my home or property?

 - Do what is necessary to mitigate your loss and prevent further damage by arranging for reasonable temporary repairs as soon as possible.
 Any occurrence or circumstances that could give rise to a claim must be reported immediately

-- Contact your insurance agent or broker to file a Home / Property loss notice with Premier Canada
+- Contact your insurance agent or broker to file a Home / Property Notice of Loss Form with Premier

 - Keep an accurate record of all temporary repair expenses and other expenses that may be considered for reimbursement

 - Make a room by room list of what was damaged.
 Be specific, with brand names and the place and date of purchase

 - If possible, place damaged items in a secure area where they can be inspected by the Claims Adjuster

 Once the loss report is filed, what happens next?

 - An adjuster will be assigned to your claim.
 This adjuster will contact you directly

 - The adjuster will investigate causation of loss in order to determine what coverage is available